slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 <!--
-> *"Civilize the mind but make savage the body."
--- Proverb*

 - an healthy mind does not speak ill of others.
 - you can't heal if you keep pretending you're not hurt.
 -->